 To kick things off, students are introduced to the color they will be focusing on, complete with some audio support.
-The next slide has them “trace” the color word with a digital pencil to make them familiar with spelling color words and the path of motion for each letter of the color word is also helpful for their retention.
+The next slide has them “trace” the color word with a digital pencil to make them familiar with spelling color words.
+Having Littles practice he path of motion for each letter of the color word is also helpful for their retention.

 Then, students start to really get Interactive as they move through a series of cards where they have to find objects of the color they are focusing on.
 These slides are to acquaint Littles with the visual aspect of the color they are working on.

 Next, students will use the drag and drop feature to move a colored scribble over the corresponding color word.
 This allows students practice with the color word in isolation, while still being given the visual cue of the actual color.